DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ## Visa fees and other charges

-You will usually need to show you have enough money to support yourself in England by providing proof of a certain level of savings or income, depending on which visa you are applying for.
+Depending on which visa you are applying for, you will usually need to show you have enough money to support yourself in England by providing proof of a certain level of savings or income.
 You’ll be guided through this process when you apply for your visa.

-### Using a teacher training bursary as evidence you can support yourself
+### How a teacher training bursary or scholarship can help

-If you are training to teach physics or languages, you may be eligible for a [teacher training bursary](/non-uk-teachers/fees-and-funding-for-non-uk-trainees/#financial-support-for-non-uk-trainee-languages-and-physics-teachers).
-A bursary is a cash sum from the UK government which you do not have to pay back.
-You can use in your student visa application as proof that you have enough money to support yourself.
+If you are training to teach physics or languages, you may be eligible for a [bursary or scholarship](/non-uk-teachers/fees-and-funding-for-non-uk-trainees/#financial-support-for-non-uk-trainee-languages-and-physics-teachers).
+Bursaries and scholarships are cash sums from the UK government which you do not have to pay back.
+You can use them in your student visa application as proof that you have enough money to support yourself.

-Your training provider should confirm that you will receive a bursary when they offer you a training place and complete your confirmation of acceptance for studies (CAS).
-They should also give you a document confirming your bursary, which you may be asked to include in your visa application.
+Your training provider should confirm that you will receive a bursary or scholarship when they offer you a training place and send you your confirmation of acceptance for studies (CAS) reference number.
+They should also give you a documentary proof of your bursary or scholarship, which you may be asked to include in your visa application.

 ### Visa fees